-Refer to the statutory plate (see Vehicle Loading on page 195) or tow hitch label for the total trailer weight-including all cargo and additional equipment-and the trailer tongue weight Model 3 can safely carry.
+Refer to the statutory plate (see Vehicle Loading on page 201) or tow hitch label for the total trailer weight-including all cargo and additional equipment-and the trailer tongue weight Model 3 can safely carry.
+In addition to the maximum total trailer weight and trailer tongue weight, observe the following guidelines:

-The tongue weight is the downward force that the weight of the trailer exerts on the hitch.
+- Carefully follow the instructions provided by the trailer brake manufacturer to ensure that trailer brakes are properly installed, adjusted, and maintained. - The tongue weight is the downward force that the weight of the trailer exerts on the hitch.
 It must be at least 4% of the total trailer load.
-The maximum tongue weight (or technically permissible mass at the coupling point) is 100 kg for non-Performance vehicles and 25 kg for Performance vehicles.
+The maximum tongue weight (or technically permissible mass at the coupling point) is 100 kg.
 Carrying a significant amount of equipment, passengers, or cargo in the tow vehicle can reduce the tongue weight it can handle, which also reduces the maximum towing capacity.
-Maximum towing capacity is calculated assuming the TPMLM (Technically Permissible Maximum Laden Mass) is not exceeded (See Vehicle Loading on page 195).
+Maximum towing capacity is calculated assuming the TPMLM (Technically Permissible Maximum Laden Mass) is not exceeded (See Vehicle Loading on page 201).